alpine-collective/alpine-magic-helpers/README.md

 ```
 [Demo](https://codepen.io/KevinBatdorf/pen/XWdjWrr)

-You may watch other components, but you must give them each an id using `x-observable-id`:
+You may watch other components, but you must give them each an id using the 'id' attribute or `x-id` if you need more flexability:
 ```html
 <div x-data="{ color: 'blue' }">
     <p